Staithes: History

 At the turn of the 20th century, there were 80 full-time fishing boats putting out from Staithes.
 A hundred years later there are still a few part-time fisher men.
 There is a long tradition of using the coble (a traditional fishing vessel) in Staithes.

 Staithes has numerous narrow streets and passageways; one of these, Dog Loup, with a width of just 18 in, is claimed to be the narrowest alley in the world.

 It was reported in 1997 that the Royal Mail were encouraging the occupants of Staithes to number their houses instead of relying on names.
-Whilst the regular postperson had no difficulty with the narrow streets and cottages, the relief postal staff were getting confused.
-Royal Mail also claimed it would aid efficiency by their postal machines which automatically read the addresses.
+Whilst the usual postperson had no difficulty with the narrow streets and cottages, the relief postal staff were getting confused.
+Royal Mail also claimed it would aid the efficiency of their postal machines which automatically read the addresses.

 Geography

-Staithes has a sheltered harbour, bounded by high cliffs and two long breakwaters.
+The oldest and best-known part of the village is clustered around the sheltered harbour, bounded by high cliffs and two long breakwaters.
+The more modern upper village is located at the top of the hill, centred on the junction of the High Street and the A174 road.

 A mile to the west is Boulby Cliff where, for a brief period, alum was extracted from quarried shale and used as a mordant to improve the strength and permanency of colour when dying cloth.

 The mining operation ended when a cheaper chemical method was developed.
 The ruined remnants of the mines can be seen from the cliff top when walking the Cleveland Way between Staithes and Skinningrove.